Awards & Recognitions

 • Best Winter Stay, & Best Small Stay In The State – Southern Living

-• Open Table’s Diner Choice since 2012
+• Open Table’s Diner Choice in 2012 through 2024

 • Top 10 Best Farm To Table Restaurants In Georgia